 Drive-Managed SMR (Shingled Magnetic Recording) disks offer a plug-compatible higher-capacity replacement for conventional disks.
-For non-sequential workloads, these disks show bimodal behavior: after a short period of high throughput they enter a continuous period of low throughput.
-We introduce ext4-zcj, a small change to Linux ext4 file system that significantly improves the throughput in both modes.
-We present benchmarks on four different drive-managed SMR disks from two vendors, showing that ext4-zcj achieves 1.7-4.9× improvement over ext4 on a file server benchmark; on metadata-heavy benchmarks it achieves 2-13× improvement over ext4 on drive-managed SMR disks as well as on conventional disks.
+For non-sequential workloads, these disks show bimodal behavior: After a short period of high throughput they enter a continuous period of low throughput.

+We introduce ext4-lazy1, a small change to the Linux ext4 file system that significantly improves the throughput in both modes.
+We present benchmarks on four different drive-managed SMR disks from two vendors, showing that ext4-lazy achieves $1.7-5.4 \times$ improvement over ext4 on a metadata-light file server benchmark.
+On metadata-heavy benchmarks it achieves $2-13 \times$ improvement over ext4 on drive-managed SMR disks as well as on conventional disks.